SolaceLabs/solace-pretty-dump/README.md

     - comma-separated list of Direct topic subscriptions
     - "q:queueName" to consume from queue
     - "b:queueName" to browse a queue
+       - Can browse all messages, or specific messages by ID
  - Optional indent: integer, default=4; specifying 0 compresses payload formatting
     - Use negative indent value (column width) for ultra-compact topic & payload only
  - Default charset is UTF-8.
 Override by setting: export PRETTY_DUMP_OPTS=-Dcharset=whatever